Buying a train ticket

 National Rail Enquiries provides a list of each train company and the minimum delay minutes for a claim, as well as links to the train companies’ websites.

-When making a claim you will need to provide details of your journey – so you should make a note of this – as well as your ticket, as evidence of your purchase – so remember to hang on to your ticket and ask station staff to open the barrier for you if you need to retain it for this purpose.
+When making a claim you will need to provide details of your journey, as well as your ticket, as evidence of your purchase – so hold on to your ticket and ask station staff to open the barrier for you if you need to retain it for this purpose.

-If you are in doubt about whether you are entitled to claim compensation, or you don’t have all of the necessary details or the ticket you used to make your journey, contact the relevant train company as they may be able to help you.
+If you are in doubt about whether you are entitled to claim compensation, or you don’t have all the necessary details or the ticket you used to make your journey, contact the relevant train company as they may be able to help.

 Things to think about when choosing tickets